Nairaalmelegy/alx-files_manager/README.md

 - an asynchronous function set that takes a string key, a value and a duration in second as arguments to store it in Redis (with an expiration set by the duration argument)
 - an asynchronous function del that takes a string key as argument and remove the value in Redis for this key
 - After the class definition, create and export an instance of RedisClient called redisClient.
+"""

+1- `MongoDB utils`

+"""
+Inside the folder utils, create a file db.js that contains the class DBClient.

+DBClient should have:

+- the constructor that creates a client to MongoDB:
+       -  host: from the environment variable DB_HOST or default: localhost
+       - port: from the environment variable DB_PORT or default: 27017
+       - database: from the environment variable DB_DATABASE or default: files_manager
+- a function isAlive that returns true when the connection to MongoDB is a success otherwise, false
+- an asynchronous function nbUsers that returns the number of documents in the collection users
+- an asynchronous function nbFiles that returns the number of documents in the collection files
+- After the class definition, create and export an instance of DBClient called dbClient.
+"""

 ### Author